thomashirtz/awesome-chinese-learning/README.md

 A website that can show the stroke orders of the inputed characters.

 ## Dictionaries
 Two primary chinese-english dictionaries are popular.
 Both have a free version, and a version where you have a one-time purchase to get more vocabulary (definitely worth it).
 Some comparisons exist on the internet.
+I am more a hanping user, I prefer the ergonomy of it.
+However, I do know that in general people prefer Pleco.

 ###  [Pleco](https://www.pleco.com/)